 Attempting to contact the CEO of a Fortune 500 company will probably not get you any results.
 This is where you start with your local network (parent’s jobs, neighbors, church members, fraternity or sorority members etc.) and then move onto using school resources to tap into the alumni network.

-Create Your Online Profile
+Create Your LinkedIn Profile

 Your LinkedIn profile should mirror your resume, however, it provides the opportunity to include additional information.
 You can write a professional summary, highlight skills, add recommendations, share a portfolio and publish content.
 The other great thing is that you can find and directly apply for jobs and internships through LinkedIn.